 Your dog's gaging can sound like he has a hairball on his throat.
 Sometimes, coughing can be an indicator of a serious condition, and sometimes, it can just be a symptom of a plain cold.
 Some of the causes of dog coughing that may sound like he has a hairball on his throat can be:

-Kennel cough: It is a highly contagious disease, and can be caused by bacteria or a number of viruses.
+Kennel cough in dogs: It is a highly contagious disease, and can be caused by bacteria or a number of viruses.
 Even though it may be disturbing and upsetting, it is not usually dangerous.
-If you want to know more about this condition, you can read all the info in our Kennel Cough blog.
+If you want to know more about this condition, you can read all the info in our Kennel Cough in dogs blog.

 Pneumonia: An untreated or late-diagnosed bacterial disease can cause your dog pneumonia.
 If he has trouble eating and breathing, he is excessively panting, has a fever, or gets tired easily, you should take him to the vet to treat him asap.

 A simple cold: Even though human flu is not the same as canine flu, its symptoms can be pretty similar: Sneezing, coughing, runny nose, lethargy, and fever.

 Allergies: Environmental and seasonal allergies can cause sneezes, runny nose, and cough as well.
 However, they won’t cause fever or lethargy.

 If your dog’s cough persists and he is running a fever, you should contact your vet immediately.
 He will let you know if antibiotics are needed as part of the treatment.

 However, apart from antibiotics, there are other home remedies you can give your dog to help his cough get better.

 Honey: It contains antioxidants, and soothes stuffy nose and cough.
 You can mix it with some warm water to make its consumption easier.
 Not recommended for diabetic or overweighted dogs, since it has a high sugar content.